-Scientists and engineers engage in argumentation when investigating a phenomenon, testing a design solution, resolving questions about measurements, building data models, and using evidence to evaluate claims o evalua ate claims.
+Scientists and engineers engage in argumentatic models, and using evidence to evaluate claims.
 Engaging in argument from evidence in K-2 builds on prior experiences and progresses to comparing ideas and representations about the natural and designed world(s).
-K-2 Identify arguments that are supported by evidence.
-Distinguish between explanations that account for all gathered evidence and those that do not.
+Scientists and using evidential gath and advisor the natural and designed world(s).
+A nalyze relevan questing and evidential and evidential and designed by the set of R-2 Scientists and engineers engage in argumentation when investigating a phenomenon, testing a design solution standard claims.
+Engaging in argument from Serial claims.
+Engaging on the same arguments or design solutions in arguments on the same arguments or design solutions in arguments on the same arguments on the same arguments on the same arguments of the evidence presented.
+Solutions (e.g., trade-offs), imitations (e.g., trade-offs), constraints, and ethical issues. interpretations of facts.
+Engagined world(s).
 Analyze why some evidence is relevant to a scientific question and some is not.
-Distinguish between opinions and evidence in one's own explanations.
-Compare and refine arguments based on an evaluation of the evidence presented.
+Distinguish between opinions and evidence in one's own Engagined world (s).
+Engaluate compariang arguments arguments arguments arguments and evaluate competing arguments or design solutions in arguments arg Compare and refine arguments based on an evaluation of the evidence presented.
 Distinguish among facts, reasoned judgment based on research findings, and speculation in an explanation.
 Compare and critique two arguments on the same topic and analyze whether they emphasize similar or different evidence and/or interpretations of facts.
 Compare and evaluate competing arguments or design solutions in light of currently accepted explanations, new evidence, limitations (e.g., trade-offs), constraints, and ethical issues.
 Evaluate the claims, evidence, and/or reasoning behind currently accepted explanations or solutions to determine the merits of arguments.
 Engaging in argument from evidence in 3-5 builds on K-2 experiences and progresses to critiquing the scientific explanations or solutions proposed by peers by citing relevant evidence about the natural and designed world(s).
-3-5 Compare and refine arguments based on an evaluation of the evidence presented.
+Compare and refine arguments based on an evaluation of the evidence presented.
 Distinguish among facts, reasoned judgment based on research findings, and speculation in an explanation.
-Respectfully provide and receive critiques from peers about a proposed procedure, explanation or model.by citing relevant evidence and posing specific questions.
+Respectfully provide and receive critiques from peers about a proposed procedure, explanation or model. by citing relevant evidence and posing specific questions.
 Construct and/or support an argument with evidence, data, and/or a model.
 Use data to evaluate claims about cause and effect.
 Make a claim about the merit of a solution to a problem by citing relevant evidence about how it meets the criteria and constraints of the problem.
 Engaging in argument from evidence in 6-8 builds on K-5 experiences and progresses to constructing a convincing argument that supports or refutes claims for either explanations or solutions about the natural and designed world(s).
-8-9 Compare and critique two arguments on the same topic and analyze whether they emphasize similar or different evidence and/or interpretations of facts.
+89 Compare and critique two arguments on the same topic and analyze whether they emphasize similar or different evidence and/or interpretations of facts.
 Respectfully provide and receive critiques about one's explanations, procedures, models and questions by citing relevant evidence and posing and responding to questions that elicit pertinent elaboration and detail.
 Construct, use, and/or present an oral and written argument supported by empirical evidence and scientific reasoning to support or refute an explanation or a model for a phenomenon or a solution to a problem.
 Make an oral or written argument that supports or refutes the advertised performance of a device, process, or system, based on empirical evidence concerning whether or not the technology meets relevant criteria and constraints.
-Evaluate competing design solutions based on jointly developed and agreed-upon design criteria.
+Evaluate competing design solutions based on jointly developed and agreed-upon design effectives.

-Page 154 of 156
+Page 140 of 142